 Before launching any product in the market there are two things that need to be done.
 The first is to ascertain the need for it and the second is to test it thoroughly to ensure a foolproof product.
 The former is done even before the product is made – maybe at the idea level.
 The launching in the market part however cannot be done without the product undergoing proper testing.
 The software product development cycle is more or less the same for custom software development too.
 If anything there is a greater stress on the testing part.

 According to statistics, software errors caused the U.S. economy to lose nearly $60 billion in 2002; today that number is probably closer to $100 billion.
-While we all agree that we cannot overemphasize the need for testing, let us understand what makes it so important a part of the product lifecycle.
+While we all agree that we cannot overemphasize the need for a testing strategy, let us understand what makes it so important a part of the product life cycle.

 Impact on brand image – No one wants to pay for a product that does not work the way it had promised to.
 Customers are adverse to the idea of paying for software that does not meet their specifications.
 With the software brands as with other brands, there is a lot at stake when a product is launched in the market.
 The brand image and brand name take time to build and no company wishes that a product to malign it.